Sequential LLM Release Facilitates Manipulation in Regulated Markets: Introduction

 We investigate the strategic implications of expanding the set of available AI technologies within regulated markets.
 Specifically, we identify a phenomenon we term the \textit{Poisoned Apple} effect.
 In this scenario, a strategic actor releases a new technology not to use it, but to manipulate the regulator’s calculations of market design.
 By introducing a "poisoned" option, an agent can force a fairness-maximizing regulator to shift the market equilibrium in a way that benefits the releaser at the expense of their opponent.

 Our analysis models this interaction as a meta-game \cite{howard_paradoxes_1971} involving two economic agents ("Alice" and "Bob") and a regulator.
 In this game, the regulator first determines the rules of interaction, while the participants choose among the available technologies.
 The utility of each participant is determined by the rules of interaction and the technologies selected by both participants.
 While the regulator intervenes to maximize social objectives like fairness, the agents strategically select AI representatives to maximize their own utility.
-We demonstrate that static regulatory frameworks are highly vulnerable to manipulation via technology expansion, necessitating dynamic market designs that adapt to the evolving landscape of AI capabilities.
+We demonstrate that static regulatory frameworks are highly vulnerable to manipulation via technology expansion.
+Our work makes two contributions: first, a meta-game framework in which the development and release of AI models constitutes strategy expansion in a regulated market; second, a systematic empirical analysis --- more than 50,000 meta-games --- showing that these phenomena arise with surprising frequency, and that even empowering the regulator to ban technologies amplifies rather than mitigates the effect.